calebmsword/javascript-notes/deep-clone.md

 # So, how do we clone JavaScript objects?

 It not possible to properly clone every JavaScript object.
 If your object has `WeakMap`s or `WeakSet`s, then it cannot be done.
-If your object has functions which access their closure, then it is impossible.
+If your object has functions which access their closure, then it is almost always impossible.
 If your object has a property whose property descriptor includes accessors, then it may also be impossible.
 Cloning the entire prototype chain is also rarely possible.
 Most objects inherit from `Object.prototype` which includes native functions.
 Native functions are impossible to clone.

 It is rare when cloning objects that we ever perform a true clone.
 Instead, we ignore the prototype chain and simply clone the top-level object in the chain. `structuredClone` can be used for this purpose, but only if the object you wish to clone
  - does not have symbol properties or values